Ablegang/laravel-pre-request/Readme.md

 > This is a pre request processing package of laravel

-# What is my tinking?
+# What is my thinking?

 In the daily developing , you may use the MVC pattern,
 but as the project gets bigger and bigger,